The ULTIMATE Holiday Grocery Guide for Diabetics

 If you want to set yourself up for success during big holidays and celebrations, you have to shop smart.
 This means not getting any food that would spike blood sugar or put on weight.

-This is especially important if you have a condition like diabetes, metabolic syndrome, or high blood pressure.
+This is especially important if you have a conditions like blood sugar imbalance, or high blood pressure.
 Here are 7 things that have to go on the grocery list if you’re in that position.

 1. Veggie Trays